Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/MRK Assignment No 03/README.md

 2. [Gender Differences in Driving: A Comprehensive Study](https://example.com/article2)
 3. [Addressing Gender Bias in the Perception of Driving Skills](https://example.com/article3)

-## Additional Resources
-The Additional Resources section provides recommendations for further reading, including scholarly articles, statistical data sources, and relevant research papers, to encourage continued exploration of the topic using data science methodologies.

-## Acknowledgments
-The Acknowledgments section acknowledges the contributions of researchers, authors, and data sources that have informed the assignment.
-It recognizes their valuable insights and the role they play in advancing data-driven analysis.

-## License
-The License section states the licensing terms for the assignment and any accompanying code or data.
-It provides information on how the content can be shared, used, and adapted while giving appropriate credit to the original source.

 **Note:  This README.md file provides a comprehensive outline specifically tailored for a data science-focused assignment by Musharraf Raza Khan | 52024 DO NOT COPY**